meri-imperiumi/dashboard/README.md

 The display can be configured to show alarms and shows them on a separate screen.
 The display resumes operation when the alarms are no longer critical.

 There is also a possibility to use a text field which as suitable fror longer text such as weather forcasts.
 The text is shown in two collums.
+This is usable for longer text data such as weather forcasts.

 The display serves as a good complement to more traditional marine display units on a Signal K enabled vessel as it can replace tank gauges, voltage/SOC displays.
 It can also show non NMEA data such as NAVTEX messages or weather forcasts which is not possible on traditional plotters/displays.
 However, this is not implemented.